-Often times certain boxes can’t be unpacked because a specific household upgrade needs to be completed first.
-It’s possible you can’t unpack your television set because your entertainment center shelves aren’t installed yet.
+Oftentimes, certain boxes can’t be unpacked because a household upgrade needs to be completed first.
+It’s possible that you can’t unpack your television set because your entertainment center shelves aren’t installed yet.
 Books may need to stay packed up until your floor-to-ceiling bookshelves are installed.
-Maybe you can’t unpack and hang the rest of the curtains because you need to install curtain rods first.
-No matter what the issues are, identify and list out the installations by priority.
-The key here is to be specific: The more time you spend detailing your lists, the higher the probability you have of crossing off every last task.
+There are legitimate reasons to not unpack some things.

-A sense of accomplishment will set in when you’ve met your deadlines and finished everything.
-It’s okay to brag that you’re now 100% unpacked and settled in your new home!
+Plus, think of the sense of accomplishment that will set in when you’ve met your deadlines and finished everything.
+You get bragging rights once you’re 100 percent unpacked and settled into your new home!

 It’s happened before and will continue to happen until the end of time: someone has moved months and months ago and they’re still tripping over boxes full of stuff.
 By setting deadlines to get everything unpacked and the boxes broken down, utilizing your to-do list and scheduling all of the finishing touches, you can avoid this debacle.

 If doing yourself a favor isn’t enough to motivate you, reward yourself when you’re done unpacking.
 Maybe that means going out to eat, splurging on those new shoes or having a movie night.
 Keep your reward in mind when you start to feel procrastination sneaking up on you.

 If you’ve read through our unpacking tips and tricks and you still feel it’s an impossible feat for you, get help from the professional movers at Stevens Worldwide Van Lines.
 We’re a licensed and reliable moving and storage company that can pack, load, deliver and unpack your belongings for you.
 To request an estimate or get started with your move, get in touch with Stevens today!